narcode/codeklavier/assets/arquatic.md

 ## About the technology
 The ‘ARquatic’ experience is made possible by three key technological elements and stages; CodeKlavier, Lindemayer and the ARquatic App.

 CodeKlavier: a system that enables the pianist to code by playing the piano.
-In ‘ARquatic Live’, this pianist is coding with lambda calculus to create numbers.
+In ‘ARquatic’, this pianist is using the [CKalcuλator](https://github.com/narcode/codeklavier/tree/master/ckalculator) module to create numbers using lambda calculus.
 These numbers are then translated into symbols used in the Lindenmayer systems engine.

 The L-systems engine is the second element and transforms the symbols into formal grammars defining the starting point and L-system rules.
 Together these form the L-system trees creating the structures of the AR visual elements which you see.